BMIRDS/deepslide/README.md

 # Citations

 DeepSlide is an open-source library and is licensed under the [GNU General Public License (v3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This method was orginally used in [Deep learning for classification of colorectal polyps on whole-slide images](http://www.jpathinformatics.org/article.asp?issn=2153-3539;year=2017;volume=8;issue=1;spage=30;epage=30;aulast=Korbar), published in the Journal of Pathology Informatics in 2017 and recognized as the winner of the Journal of Pathology Informatics Most Popular Article Award of that year.
-For questions contact Saeed Hassanpour at [Saeed.Hassanpour@dartmouth.edu]( ).
+For questions contact Saeed Hassanpour at [Saeed.Hassanpour@dartmouth.edu](Saeed.Hassanpour@dartmouth.edu).
 If you are using this library please cite:

-Bruno Korbar, Andrea M. Olofson, Allen P. Miraflor, Catherine M. Nicka, Matthew A. Suriawinata, Lorenzo Torresani, Arief A. Suriawinata, Saeed Hassanpour, “Deep Learning for Classification of Colorectal Polyps on Whole-Slide Images”, Journal of Pathology Informatics, 8:30, 2017.
+Jason Wei, Laura Tafe, Yevgeniy Linnik, Louis Vaickus, Naofumi Tomita, Saeed Hassanpour, "Pathologist-level Classification of Histologic Patterns on Resected Lung Adenocarcinoma Slides with Deep Neural Networks", arXiv preprint, arXiv:1901.11489.